Class act: Teacher handcuffed at school board meeting after bringing up superintendent's raise

 Requests for comment from Hargrave and Puyau were not immediately returned Tuesday afternoon.

-Hargrave was booked into the Abbeville City Jail on Monday evening for the charges of resisting an officer and remaining on premises after being forbidden there, arrest records show.
+Hargrave was booked into the Abbeville City Jail on Monday evening on charges of resisting an officer and remaining on premises after being forbidden there, arrest records show.

-Hargrave bonded out of jail, The Associated Press reported.
-A teacher’s union lawyer is investigating the incident, according to the AP